nesaku/BiblioReads/.github/ISSUE_TEMPLATE/instance.md

 The name of the hosting provider (ex.
 Hetzner) or your ISP (ex.
 Vodafone Deutschland) for your instance.
 Along with the CDN (ex.
 Cloudflare) if applicable.

 **Contact details**
 Input your contact information should we need to contact you privately.
-We recommend Matrix.
 If you don't have a contact method, or don't want your contact method public, tell us.

 **Any Other Information?**
 Add other information you would like to add?